 - The first and most important is Trailhead.
 That should be your starting point, if you don’t have an account I suggest you create one.

 - If you are a beginner you should go through Admin Beginner where you will learn the basics of customizing Salesforce.

 - Salesforce offers page for Help – Salesforce Help, where you can find very useful material.

 - You can find useful courses for Salesforce on Udemy.

 In my opinion, the biggest part of taking the exam is the previously gained experience and knowledge from working on Salesforce projects.
 In other words, keeping yourself involved in the community plays a big part in passing the exam.

 I encourage you to start with the learning and schedule your Salesforce exam.
-Just have confidence and believe in yourselves.
+Just have confidence and believe in yourself.

-To all future Salesforce enthusiasts, I wish you all BEST of luck and a huge success!
+To all future Salesforce enthusiasts, I wish you all the BEST of luck and huge success!